 - You've been in an accident

-- You are required to reply to the Illinois insurance questionnaire sampling process
+- You reply to the Illinois insurance questionnaire

-- You need to register your vehicle or renew the registration
+- You register your vehicle or renew the registration

 Minimum Liability Insurance Requirements in Illinois